-Now I’m going to share with you one of my favorite HIIT workouts to not only give a great cardio workout but also focus on the glutes.
+Now I’m going to share with you one of my favorite HIIT workouts to not only give a great cardio workout but also happens to be a HIIT glute exercise.
+In fact, it’s my favorite of all glute exercises.
 For this exercise, I use the stair machine.
 The stair machine works out the quads quite well, but with a little alteration you can really focus on the glutes during this workout.
 Here’s how I do it.

 - Select Interval Training once you start stepping